mostafa-amin-dt/langmem/docs/docs/hot_path_quickstart.md

     You can think of threads like conversations, akin to an email thread.
 This "short-term" memory tracks the state of the agent/graph , ensuring that conversations remain independent.
 For production deployments, use a persistent store like [`AsyncPostgresStore`](https://langchain-ai.github.io/langgraph/reference/store/#langgraph.store.postgres.AsyncPostgresStore). `InMemoryStore` works fine for development but doesn't persist data between restarts.

 3. These tools (and any of the other stateful components) will also work in any node in [`StateGraph`](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.state.StateGraph), [`@entrypoint`](https://langchain-ai.github.io/langgraph/reference/func/#langgraph.func.entrypoint), and any other `langgraph` graph.
-Wie're using `create_react_agent` here because it's easy to use and concise to write.
+We're using `create_react_agent` here because it's easy to use and concise to write.
 Check out its [api ref](https://langchain-ai.github.io/langgraph/reference/prebuilt/?h=create+react#langgraph.prebuilt.chat_agent_executor.create_react_agent) for more information on what the agent is.

 4. The [`InMemoryStore`](https://langchain-ai.github.io/langgraph/reference/store/#langgraph.store.postgres.PostgresStore.asearch) provides ephemeral storage suitable for development.
 In production, replace this with a DB-backed [`BaseStore`](https://langchain-ai.github.io/langgraph/reference/stores/#basestore) implementation for persistence.
 When deploying on the LangGraph platform, a postgres-backed store is automatically provided.
 This store enables saving and retrieving information from any namespace, letting you scope memories by user, agent, organization, or other arbitrary categories.